lukecd/token-examples/README.md

 Cost = (Slope × S × N) + (Slope × N² / 2) + (Initial Price × N)
 ```

-## 🤝 Contributing

-This is an educational project!
-Contributions are welcome:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.